 Status: We understand that this was partially initiated this past summer.
-Students in summer school were identified for reading and math interventions, and received them during part of each day.
-We don't know what interventions were provided.
-We understand that targeting children for summer school is still an issue; the catalog does not sufficiently convey that summer school is focused on students who need interventions, and consequently there were many children in the classes who did not.
+Students in the regular summer school program were identified for reading and math interventions, and received them during part of each day.
+We understand that Orton Gillingham and Leveled Literacy Intervention (LLI) were provided in small group instruction to students based on their specific needs.
+We understand that targeting children for summer school is still an issue; the catalog does not sufficiently convey that summer school is focused on students who need interventions, and consequently there were many children in the classes who did not need them.
 We understand that the changes did not include the special education summer reading camp; it appears those students may have received less intervention time than those in the regular summer school program.
 We think improvements can be made to parent and teacher communication regarding the changes to summer school, and to identify and target students in need of intervention.